Reorganizing topologies of Steiner trees to accelerate their elimination: A dynamic enumeration scheme

 In other words, the optimization process is a succession of generally convergent iterations to find the optimum coordinates of the Steiner points.
 One iteration consists of simultaneous updates of the current positions of all the Steiner points.
 Each of these points takes the position of the optimum Steiner point of its three neighbors.
 During this process, it often happens that two Steiner points reach the same position, or become close enough to effectively have the same position.
 We say that these points \emph{collide}.
 An example of this situation can be seen in topologies $(1)$ and $(3)$ in \cref{bbtree}.
-Our method consists of handling this case.
-When a collision happens, we potentially operate what we call a \mbox{\emph{topology reorganization}}.
+This is where \mbox{\emph{topology reorganizations}}, as described in the following section, can become useful.
 This idea comes from Chapeau-Blondeau, Janez, and Ferrier \cite{ref3}, who presented a relaxation scheme to locally optimize the length of a given Steiner tree, starting from the minimal spanning tree.
 In that scheme, there is a possibility of reorganizing the connections between two neighboring Steiner points.
-We are looking after an exact algorithm so we change the use they made of this idea of an \mbox{\emph{interaction process}} and introduce it into the enumeration scheme.
+We are looking after an exact algorithm so we apply their idea of an \mbox{\emph{interaction process}} in the enumeration scheme.
+When a collision happens, we potentially operate a topology reorganization to dynamically jump to another, hopefully better, branch of the branch-and-bound tree.

 Let us consider two Steiner points $S$ and $S'$ with respective neighbors $\{A,B,S'\}$ and $\{C,D,S\}$.
 If, at any time during the optimization process, $S'$ comes within a small enough collision distance of $S$, $S'$ considers the eventuality of exchanging one neighbor with $S$.
 There are only three possibilities to consider for the new neighborhood of $S'$: $\{A,D,S\}$, $\{B,D,S'\}$ and the current one $\{C,D,S\}$, the other ones being permutations of these.
 For computational reasons that will be explained in the following, the choice of the neighbors to exchange is important. \Cref{Fig2} shows an example of the possible reorganizations when $S$ and $S'$ collide.